Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week1/day2/exercise2/description.md

 ### Operations

-Write two functions, one called ```sum``` and an other called ```subtract``` that accordingly sum or subtract two numbers that are the two arguments given to the functions.
-For example here we define two functions a multiplication and division function.
+Write two functions, one called ```sum``` and an other one called ```subtract``` that respectively sum or subtract two numbers (the two arguments given to the function).
+For example: here we define two functions a multiplication and division function.

 **Exercise:**